 The third digit involves neurological impairments or structural damage to the central nervous system.
 If there is no evidence of either, FAS is ruled out.
 If there are no signs of structural damage, then neurological impairments are assessed.
 The neurological effects of fetal alcohol syndrome can cause some cognitive and behavioral consequences.
 Developmental issues like learning disabilities are common.
 Poor memory and hyperactivity are also common, and low IQ may occur in some cases.

-Secondary Effects of FAS
+Secondary Effects of Fetal Alcohol Syndrome

 Adults living with fetal alcohol syndrome can be at a greater risk for secondary factors.
 A major area of concern is legal troubles.
 People with FAS or FASD tend to have a higher arrest and imprisonment rate.
 In fact, half of all people with FASD experience a run in with legal troubles at one point during their life.
 Poor memory plays a significant role after a person has been arrested and released on probation.
 They may not remember their probationary rules and may lie to officers when filling in gaps in their memory.
 Some have trouble understanding ownership and will be caught stealing.